 Sciatic Leg Pain in Sioux Falls SD

-A number of patients in Sioux Falls struggle with sciatica.
-Learn the facts about sciatica, and it may help you understand your pain.
+A number of patients who visit our Sioux Falls SD chiropractic clinic struggle with sciatica.
+Learn the facts about sciatica and it may help you understand your pain.
 The sciatic nerve is the largest and longest nerve in the human body, emerging from the spine in the lower back.
 It also runs through the buttock region, and all the way to the lower leg, where it functions to control the muscles in that region.

-The sciatic nerve functions to provide sensation to the entire lower region of the body, including your thighs and legs and extending to the soles of your feet.
+The sciatic nerve functions to provide sensation to the entire lower region of the body, including your thighs and legs, and extending to the soles of your feet.
 If for any reason this nerve becomes irritated or inflamed, the pain that is caused is known as sciatica.
-Sciatica references the numerous symptoms that are directly associated with the irritation of the sciatic nerve, but does not indicate the source.
+Sciatica references the numerous symptoms that are directly associated with the irritation of the sciatic nerve but do not indicate the source.

 The most common symptom of sciatic nerve irritation is when the pain flows consistently along the pathway of the nerve, especially when the pain is persistent on only one side of the body.
 There are considerable ways in which this pain can be experienced.
 Patients may experience a tingling sensation as well as aching or burning.
 The type of pain is often associated with the exact location of the irritation.
 It is possible that a patient suffering from sciatica will feel like they are being poked with pins and needles in their lower extremities, accompanied by weakness in the leg or foot of the affected nerve.

 As a general rule, sciatica develops slowly and progressively, rarely beginning with intense pain.
 The pain is normally exacerbated by long sitting sessions, bending, sneezing, or coughing, as well as sudden movements.